About Safe Communities

 The Coalition conducts campaigns and events locally to create awareness and promote traffic safety.
 The Coalition also participates in national campaigns including “Click It or Ticket” and “Drive Sober or Get Pulled Over.”

-To learn more about Geauga County Safe Communities, Call our program coordinator Magaly at 440-279-1939.
+To learn more about Geauga County Safe Communities, contact our program coordinator at (440) 279-1944.